MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/powerplatform/powerplat-overview.md

 - Flows are not triggered for virtual entities.
 Currently, [!INCLUDE[prodshort](../developer/includes/prodshort.md)] has no way to signal Common Data Service about data change events.
 - Virtual entities cannot be used in Charts.
 Common Data Services does not support virtual entities being using in Charts.
 - Relations between native and virtual entities.
 This is currently a limitation of the **Preview** version of [!INCLUDE[prodshort](../developer/includes/prodshort.md)] virtual entities solution.
 - Virtual Entities cannot be customized on Common Data Service, for example, adding new fields.
-All modifications to virtual entites must happen in the API exposed on [!INCLUDE[prodshort](../developer/includes/prodshort.md)].
+All modifications to virtual entities must happen in the API exposed on [!INCLUDE[prodshort](../developer/includes/prodshort.md)].
 But custom APIs can be developed and consumed as virtual entities.
 - Attachment and Images/Pictures are not supported for virtual entities.
-- BLOB to multiline support are not supported in the preview.
+- BLOB to multiline support is not supported in the preview.
 - Advanced search has some limitations.
 Each query designed translates to an OData query against [!INCLUDE[prodshort](../developer/includes/prodshort.md)].
   * The following predicates are not supported: **Does Not Equal**, **Does Not Contain**, **Does Not Begin With**, **Does Not End With**, **Does Not Contain Data**, and **Contains Data**.
   * Combining **And** and **Or** groups across columns.